-Quercus Land Stewardship Services helps landowners improve the ecological health of their lands throughout Southern Wisconsin, and beyond.
-Some locations include, but aren’t limited to: Black Earth, Mazomanie, Cross Plains, Mount Horeb, Blue Mounds, Blanchardville, Ridgeway, Dodgeville, Spring Green, Richland Center, Lone Rock, Madison, Verona, Fitchburg, Waunakee, Deforest, Avoca, Cassville, Sun Prairie, Arena, and Argyle.
+Quercus Land Stewardship Services helps landowners improve the ecological health of their lands throughout Southern Wisconsin and beyond.
+Some areas we service include (but aren’t limited to): Black Earth, Cross Plains, Mazomanie, Mount Horeb, Blue Mounds, Blanchardville, Ridgeway, Dodgeville, Spring Green, Richland Center, Lone Rock, LaCrosse, Madison, Middleton, Verona, Fitchburg, Waunakee, Sun Prairie, Deforest, Arena, Avoca, Argyle, Cassville, Muscoda, and many more!

 Ecological Restoration is the process by which we restore natural systems to health.
-Quercus specializes in restoring the native plant communities of southern Wisconsin: prairies, savannas, woodlands, and wetlands.
-The methods we use are varied, and our approach takes a long-term view.
-We use a scientific understanding of ecology, grounded in real, practical experience, to… Continue reading Ecological Restoration
+Quercus specializes in restoring the native plant communities of the Upper Midwest, including prairies, savannas, woodlands, and wetlands.
+We use various tools and techniques and take a long term approach to accomplish your restoration goals and produce lasting results.
+Often the first step is creating… Continue reading Ecological Restoration

 Why burn?
 Quercus Land Stewardship uses fire as a tool in restoring and managing natural landscapes in Wisconsin.
 We see fire as a powerful, natural force that is deeply ingrained in our landscape’s history.
 We understand that prescribed fire, when used carefully, is an indispensable tool in ecological restoration and land management for us in… Continue reading Prescribed Burning